impress-org/woocommerce-preview-emails/README.md

 * Code editor of your choice

 #STEP 1: Clone Repo and Copy "emails" folder to your theme
 Clone or download and extract this repository into your theme's `my-theme/woocommerce` directory.
-Got that done?
-Ok great, now copy the contents of the `emails` directory from `woocommerce/templates` into the `my-theme/woocommerce/emails/` directory.
 The end result should look like this:

 * your-theme (folder)
  - woocommerce (folder)